taehyounpark/queryosity/README.md

 Some of these paradigms are already standard tools in other programming languages such as Python (e.g. `dask.delayed`), while others (e.g. `varied<T>`) is not as much so.

 ## Prerequisites
-- C++17 standard compiler
+- C++17 standard compiler (tested with Clang 14 and GCC 11)
-- CMake 3.12 or newer
+- CMake 3.24 or newer

 ## Applied walkthrough